tristanpendergrass/idle-game/README.md

 - [ ] Remove tags from Event, should only come from effects
 - [ ] Refactor success probability so mods can make it go over 100% but only displays capped at 100%
 - [ ] Find a way to unit test performance of tick
+- [ ] Add dev flag to randomize color scheme between light and dark rather than use the correct one so that i see it both ways more often
+- [ ] Refactor Resource module's Amounts to use Dict with any key module.
+Same with ChoreData

 ### Fundamentals
 - [ ] Show what mods there are on an effect/interval and where they came from